Lucyjpjones/LucyJones-resume/README.md

 ![Footer](assets/images/readme/US1-footer.png)

 2. **Ability to access a hard copy of my CV**
-- 'Resume' link on menu bar which is a direct link to download a hard copy of my CV.
+- 'Resume' link on the menu bar which is a direct link to download a hard copy of my CV.
-- Visible on every page of website
+- Visible on every page of the website.
-- Opens up CV in new tab in browser so user won't lose their place on the site.
+- Opens up my CV in a new tab in the browser so the user won't lose their place on the site.

 ![Resume download option](assets/images/readme/US2.png)

 3. **To view my portfolio of work**
-- 'My work' link on menu bar to access page with my latest projects.
+- 'My work' link on the menu bar to access the page with my latest projects.
 - Carousel used to display projects and create user interaction with carousel indicators and control arrows.
 - Overlay text to provide project summary.
-- Button link to give user option to view full project in browser.
+- Button link to give user option to view the full project in another browser.

 ![My work carousel](assets/images/readme/US3.png)

 4. **Ability to contact me**
-- 'Contact me' link on menu bar to page with direct contact form.
+- 'Contact me' link on the menu bar to page with direct contact form.

 ![contact form](assets/images/readme/US4-CP.png)